 Sexual feelings and fantasies between children and their parents are normal and usual at all stages of development.
 Oedipal-stage children speak freely of them.
 The majority of such fantasies on the part of parents are, however, usually unconscious.
 In contrast, actual incest represents a special case of parental failure as parent, whether it happens with siblings, step-siblings, adult relatives such as grandparents or uncles, or, most directly, with the father of a girl.
 It is very uncommon in actual form between a boy and his mother.
-It is also worthy of note that incest is more common than was previously suspected, especially in inner-city where social conditions areas contribute to parental inability to set boundaries.3 It is also a rather common finding among couples referred for sex therapy.4 consequences for the child.
+It is also worthy of note that incest is more common than was previously suspected, especially in inner-city where social conditions areas contribute to parental inability to boundaries.3 It is also a rather common finding among couples referred for sex therapy.4

+Incest can be graded from mildest, that between siblings, through that between stepparent and child, to the incest between parent and child which has the most severe consequences for the child.
 There is also a notable difference between symbolicallyincestuous events, for instance, the repeated sleeping in the parental bed or with one parent, grandparent, or sibling, without any actual sex, and the actual events of incest.
 The symbolic or partial kind may create problems, but if this is the only element they are likely to be much less severe than problems encountered in families where incest has occurred.
 Symbolic incest is more frequently a finding in neurotic or less disturbance There is considerable severe disagreement about whether even actual fatherdaughter incest always results in serious psychopathology.
-The position taken here is that in the clinical population, actual incest increases the chances of faulty ego structure enormously, and the more severe the type or the more repeated the trauma, the more severe the ego deficit one expects to see.5 In my opinion, all victims of actual incest will develop a borderline ego structure at best if no psychiatric intervention is offered.
+The position taken here is that in the clinical population, actual incest increases the chances of faulty ego structure enormously. and the more severe the type or the more repeated the trauma, the more severe the ego deficit one expects to see.
+In my opinion, all victims of actual incest will develop a borderline ego structure at best if no psychiatric intervention is offered.
 Two case illustrations will allow a comparison and a fuller discussion.
 The first case presents an example of relatively mild symbolic incest.
 The patient complained only of sexual symptomatology and seemed to have an otherwise secure marriage.